thangchung/dapr-labs/polyglot/docs/part-3.md

 # Part 3: WebAssembly, Docker container, Dapr, and Kubernetes better together - Prepare Dapr components and daprize the coffee backend services

 In this post, we will explore [`Dapr`](https://github.com/dapr/dapr) capabilities such as service invocation, pubsub, and state management.
-And we will use [`Dapr API`](https://docs.dapr.io/reference/api/) for communicating as well as storing the data between pologlot applications (Rust - WASM/WASI with Spin and .NET with container approaches).
+And we will use [`Dapr API`](https://docs.dapr.io/reference/api/) for communicating as well as storing the data between polyglot applications (Rust - WASM/WASI with Spin and .NET with container approaches).

 ## Overall Dapr components usage